123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 > interrogative intonation in declarative sentences.
 But on average I'll take Cambridge
 > conversations over New York or Silicon Valley ones. [^6]

-As Feynman once said, the first principle is that you must not fool yourself — and you are the easiest person to fool.
+As Feynman once said, **the first principle is that you must not fool yourself — and you are the easiest person to fool**.
 Anyway, this first blog post is in hope of laying down a trail for others to follow, if they want to.

 I will be making my own criteria for **failure** and success timely and clear, at least for myself.
 Though, a side-goal would also be for others to understand what I am doing, so that you can evaluate